earnestt1234/FED3_Viz/Manual.md

 - Unrecognized: the file(s) was not recognized as FED3 data.
 This error means that the program failed to load the data.
 This can occur from attempts to read non `.csv` or `.xlsx` files, or from correct file types that differ significantly from the standard FED3 file format.
 This error can not be suppressed.
 - Missing Data: the file(s) is missing at least one of the default columns.
 This means that the file was loaded, but it may be missing some columns which are used by FED3 Viz for plotting; it is meant to serve as a warning that some plots may be unavailable or may produce unexpected results.
 This error can occur when the raw data has been edited to remove or rename columns, or when using an earlier version of FED3 Arduino code.
 This error can be suppressed by unticking **Settings > General > Show missing column warning when loading.**

 Further discussion of problems with loading may be brought up in the [FAQ](#FAQ) as the application develops.
-Additionally, the description of each plot in the "Plots" section below will list the data columns required by each plot.
+Additionally, the dependent columns of each plot can be viewed in the Appendix.

 ### File View